1. Get a free key at https://api.attestd.io/portal/login

 risk.actively_exploited == TrueStop deploying actively exploited software

 Add a single check to your pipeline.
-If the component is actively exploited, the build fails.
+If the component is actively exploited or a dependency is compromised, the build fails.
 No analyst required.

-Enrich your tool's output with real exploitation signals — not just CVSS numbers — without maintaining your own vulnerability intelligence pipeline.
+Enrich your tool's output with real exploitation signals and supply chain integrity data, not just CVSS numbers, without maintaining your own vulnerability intelligence pipeline.

 risk.actively_exploited, risk.remote_exploitableNVD describes vulnerabilities. attestd describes operational risk state.